Imagine 💡

 The fifth tip when creating a triptych photograph is regarding color harmony.

 I recommend maintaining consistent color harmony throughout the triptych because consistent color tones help add to that sense of unified visual experience.
-For example, you could have a triptych of autumn leaves in different shades of red, orange, and yellow, maintaining a consistent color palette across all three panels.
+For example, you could have a triptych of vegetables in different shades of red, orange, and yellow, maintaining a consistent color palette across all three panels.
 In this image example, it's an analogous color harmony of green, red, and yellow:

 6. Contrast and variation